 Carolinas College of Health Sciences is a public school in an urban setting in Charlotte, North Carolina.
-Carolinas College of Health Sciences was founded in 1990 and enrolls 433 undergrads and no graduate students.
+Carolinas College of Health Sciences was founded in 1990 and enrolls around 514 students per year year, which includes 514 undergrads.

 Planning to play sports?
 Carolinas College of Health Sciences has many options for athletes.
 See them all and learn more about life at Carolinas College of Health Sciences on the Student Life page.

 |2022 Carolinas College of Health Sciences Facts At-A-Glance|

 Different people have different ideas about what makes a "good" school.
 Admissions difficulty, admitted student statistics, tuition, and financial aid can provide a sense of how competitive a college is.